TheBenchwarmer21/TheBookaholics/README.md

 ## Note for Cybersecurity Team or Individual
 DO NOT DOWNLOAD LATEST VERSION.
 We have a stable version within a tag (found on right side of screen) titled: CSCI3403 -- USE THIS VERSION.
 Download zip file and open it.
 You will still need to follow along the instructions under "Instructions On How To Run The Application Locally" as you need to create an API key but you can skip step 2.
+Please do not hesitate to contact one of the team members from the project for any questions or elaborations of the application via email: osgu7204@colorado.edu

 ## Technology Stack Used